 - The Sluagh from Changeling: The Dreaming take pretty much every goth stereotype and roll them into one big slithery, whispering, spider-loving package.

-- Even stronger than that were the Hollow Ones from Mage The Ascension.
+- Even stronger than that were the Hollow Ones from Mage: The Ascension.
 One of the common critiques of the Hollowers was "Goth is not a paradigm."
-However, the "Tradition" as a whole had derived from urban subcultures since the days of the flappers, dealt heavily in the Goth subculture but was not defined by it in modern days, and had the guiding ethos of, "We don't believe in anything, really, but if others believe in it, that means we can use it."
+However, the "Tradition" as a whole had derived from urban subcultures since the days of the flappers, dealt heavily in the Goth subculture, but was not defined by it in modern days, identified strongly with Romanticism, and had the guiding ethos of: "We don't have a belief system, really, but if others believe in it, that means we can use it."

 - Violet from the MySims series is a gloomy, yet well-adjusted goth girl.
 In contrast to her sister Poppy, who loves cute things and lively flowers, Violet is drawn to spooky things and dead (or dying) flowers.